ContainerHQ/arkis-api-docs/source/includes/_authentication.md

 password | (required) Current password of the user new_email | (required) New email address for the user

-Returns a `403: Forbidden' status if the `password` doesn't match the user current password.
+Returns a `403` error code if the `password` parameter doesn't match the user current password.

 ## Cancel account